Welcome! I’m so glad to invite you into my “home” in the blogosphere!

-- In my 40s, a mom/stepmom of 5 boys and 1 girl in their teens, twenties, and thirties.
+- A middle aged mom/stepmom of 5 young men and 1 young woman in their teens, twenties, and thirties.

 - A home school

 - A women’s Bible study author, teacher, and speaker

-- A ministry wife (my husband is a minister of music)
+- A former ministry wife (my husband was a minister of music)

 - A genuinely regenerated Protestant, Southern Baptist, Calvinist/Reformed Baptist, Cessationist, anti-Word of Faith/Prosperity Gospel/New Apostolic Reformation, pro-life, complementarian, conservative Christian who believes the 66 canonized books of the Bible are breathed out by God, true, and sufficient for all aspects of Christian life.
 (2 Timothy 3:16-17)